alekseim02/vae-schrodinger-bridge/README.md

 This repository contains the official implementation of **"Latent Schrödinger Bridge: Optimal Transport for Image Generation via VAE"**.

 We propose a generative framework that combines **Variational Autoencoders (VAE)** with **Schrödinger Bridge optimal transport** to generate high-quality face images.
 Rather than operating in pixel space, we perform optimal transport entirely in the **latent space** of a VAE (following the architecture of Rombach et al., 2022) — making the transport problem tractable and the generation fast.
+The training of the VAE is therefore assumed, as the repository’s primary focus is on the methodology of using Schrödinger Bridges and optimal transport.
+However, for the sake of completeness, code is included to train the VAE from scratch.

 The key idea is to learn a discrete Sinkhorn potential $g^*$ (obtained from dual variables of the entropic OT problem) that maps a Gaussian noise distribution to the latent distribution of real images (CelebA), then use a **stochastic gradient flow** to transport noise samples to realistic latent codes, which are finally decoded into images.